steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 Matrix times vector, and I just want to say how do you multiply a matrix by a vector?

-Okay, so I'm just going to create a matrix, let me take two five one three -- and let me take a vector x to be, say, 1cand 2.
+Okay, so I'm just going to create a matrix, let me take two five one three -- and let me take a vector x to be, say, 1 and 2.

 ![](./imgs/lec1/3-9.svg)